sasabeghiu/haarlem-festival/README.md

 ```
 User with role Customer:
 - Username = customer
-- Password = customer
+- Password = customer123

 User with role Employee:
 - Username = employee
-- Password = employee
+- Password = employee123

 User with role Admin:
 - Username = admin
-- Password = admin
+- Password = admin123

 You can either use the provided test accounts or create your own account.
+!!!Important: You need access to the email of these accounts in order to confirm change password/get invoice and tickets.
 You can not create an account with the role admin or employee, only customer.

 NOTE: You should provide an existing email.